U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 One important factor affecting retail heating fuel supplies is the distribution options for transporting these products to a given region.
 Some parts of the country rely on a few distribution routes to supply most of the heating fuel to the region, which means that supplies are limited by capacity.
 Regional factors affecting heating fuel supplies play a significant role in determining price differences for customers in the Northeast and Midwest.

-Q6: Why are heating oil and propane price data not collected for other States in the country?The survey was developed to collect information for the States using heating oil and propane as their primary source of residential heating during the winter months.
+Q6: Why are heating oil and propane price data not collected for other States?The survey was developed to collect information for the States using heating oil and propane as their primary source of residential heating during the winter months.
 As shown in this 2011 article, the majority of heating oil and propane consumed for heating purposes is in the Northeast and Midwest of the country.

 The U.S. Energy Information Administration strives to create value by providing timely and accurate data to the public.
 If you are interested in having your State added to this survey, please contact the Survey Manager, Marcela Rourk at firstname.lastname@example.org.
 Your input will be taken into consideration in determining the future of the survey.